By Amy Spark

 There is one strongly held view on water quality that most seem to agree on in Alberta: ensuring our water is protected at the source.

 Source water protection plans at the regional, municipal, and reserve level are now priorities for governments and users.
 Examples include EPCOR’s Watershed Protection Program for the North Saskatchewan River region and the City of Calgary source water protection plan, a draft of which is slated to be released December 2017.
-Siksika Nation is the first in the Treaty 7 region with a source water protection plan, funded by the First Nations Technical Services Advisory Group, a member of Project Blue Thumb.
+Siksika Nation is the first in the Treaty 7 region with a source water protection plan, funded by Indigenous and Northern Affairs Canada through the First Nations Technical Services Advisory Group (TSAG).
 Siksika is now looking for additional funds to further implement this plan.
-The Stoney Nation is currently working on a source water plan, scheduled to be completed by February 2018.
+Many First Nations in Treaty 6, 7, and 8 have developed or are currently developing Source Water Protection Plans.
 Protecting water at the source is clearly a priority that demands attention by multiple groups.

 Not only does it demand attention by multiple groups, it’s an issue which requires collaboration.
 Approaching projects through a reconciliation lens, such as source water protection, has the potential to bring Indigenous and non-Indigenous communities together.
 Yet, it requires trust, strong relationships, and common values.
 These aren’t easily formed, but as we’re learning at Project Blue Thumb, there are ways to begin deepening trust and relationships.